- Overview: Belgium

 - Portable PC, mobile phone, internet connection, etc. (generally for white-collar employees).

-Overtime work is normally prohibited, although there are several exceptions to this rule.
+Overtime work is normally prohibited, although this rule has several exceptions.
 Where overtime is authorized, overtime pay is at least 1.5 times the employee’s regular rate of pay, and twice his/her regular rate if the overtime is performed on a Sunday or a public holiday.
 Employees also benefit from paid rest periods in case of overtime.
 Rules relating to working hours and overtime pay do not apply to, amongst others, sales representatives, homeworkers and employees in a managerial role or a position of trust within the company.
 Overtime is work beyond the daily (nine hours) and/or weekly working time limits.
 Overtime is only allowed in certain cases (for example, including shift work, work with perishable and unstable materials, an exceptional increase in workload) and under very specific conditions.
 Additionally, compensatory rest is required.
-Employees can work up to 120 overtime hours per year and must sign an agreement authorizing overtime hours.
+Employees can work up to 120 overtime hours annually and must sign an agreement authorizing overtime hours.

-White-collar employees are entitled to receive a guaranteed salary paid by the employer during the first month of work incapacity.
+White-collar employees are entitled to a guaranteed salary the employer pays during the first month of work incapacity.
 Thereafter, the health insurance organization will pay the incapacitated worker an illness and disability allowance.
-Guaranteed salary is not due, however, if the employee becomes newly incapacitated, an incapacity that is not related to the work, within 14 days after a first incapacity that entailed the payment of guaranteed salary.
+Guaranteed salary is not due, however, if the employee becomes newly incapacitated, an incapacity unrelated to work, within 14 days after a first incapacity that entailed the payment of guaranteed salary.

-The employee has the right to be absent from work for ten days, within four months of birth.
+The employee can be absent from work for ten days within four months of birth.
 In the event of the death or hospitalization of the mother, maternity leave can be converted into leave for the employee who is the father.
 The employer pays the full salary during the first three days of leave.

 Partnering with a Global Employer of Record in Belgium